biaozhuzhu/biaozhuzhu.github.io/README.md

 ---

-Please make sure that the image paths (`/imgs/yanni.jpeg`, `/imgs/research_interest1.jpg`, `/imgs/research_interest2.jpg`) are correctly set according to the actual location of your images within the GitHub repository.
-If the images are in the root directory, you can simply use the filename without the path.

-To add the research interest images, you can create a folder named `imgs` in your repository and place the images there, then reference them as shown above.
-If you have the images and want to upload them to GitHub, you can do so by committing them to the repository.

-If you need further assistance with GitHub or have any other questions, feel free to ask!
+Please ensure that the image file names match the ones you will upload to your GitHub repository.
+If you have any other questions or need further assistance, feel free to ask!